phaustin/a405_2024/_sources/schedule.md

 - Read Lohmann chapter 1 and scan the questions at the end of the chapter

+### Learning objectives

+  - Identify principal cloud types
+  - Explain how clouds can both heat and cool the planet
+  -

 ## Lecture 3, week 1, Friday

 - Read Thompkins through page 8